 In German, “kein” means “none” or “not any” and “deadman” carries dark connotations.
 It appears that darkness is a recurring theme for you.
 Could you elaborate on why this theme inspires you?

-Mako: Certainly, I believe it’s because our music reflects the harsh realities of life.
+Maco: Certainly, I believe it’s because our music reflects the harsh realities of life.
 Many individuals resonate with our music because it speaks to their own experiences, which are often filled with struggles and pain.
 Consequently, our music naturally takes on a darker tone as we express these emotions through deadman.
 While our music may not necessarily appeal to those who are content and happy, it serves as a medium to connect with and support those who are navigating through the depths of darkness and hardship.
 That’s why our music tends to embody that essence.

 aie: I think our music reflects the hardships of reality.

-—— I read that it was hard for you Mako to sing deadman’s songs due to their dark and personal nature, and since you didn’t want to get trapped in your trauma, you preferred quitting.
+—— I read that it was hard for you Maco to sing deadman’s songs due to their dark and personal nature, and since you didn’t want to get trapped in your trauma, you preferred quitting.
 Why do you believe now is the right time to revive the band, particularly considering your past struggles and the mental toll?

-Mako: Now, I find myself able to discuss it with a smile on my face.
+Maco: Now, I find myself able to discuss it with a smile on my face.
 But, digging into those experiences deeply, well… Not every detail needs to be revealed, does it?
 Personal struggles or traumatic events—it’s like, yes, they may have occurred, but there’s no obligation to share them with everyone.
 Life can be intense, right?
 While I haven’t entirely overcome those challenges, I feel like I can touch the matter, discuss it on the surface, with a smile.
 It has become less of a burden to sing my past traumas.

 —— I am very happy to hear about your healing progress.